 Trichotemnomania may pose many signs and symptoms which sometimes become very difficult to evaluate.
 The most common signs and symptoms may involve;

-- As the hair does not come out easily so the tries made by the patient to pull off their hair may result in the damaged and de-shaped hair ends with negative results from the hair pull test.
+- As the hair does not come out easily so the person tries to cut or shave their hair may result in the damaged and de-shaped hair ends with negative results.

 - Scaling in the scalp area is mainly absent in most of the patients and they exhibit a normal density of hair growth.